Adelaide Hills Kids' Food Trail

 Udder Delights, Verdun

-Udder Delights Cheese Cellar, Verdun - Udder Delights is the perfect place for budding cheese aficionados to broaden their tastes.
+Udder Delights Cheese Cellar in Verdun (part of Grünthal Brew microbrewery) is the perfect place for budding cheese aficionados to broaden their tastes.
 There are cheeses available for tasting and a huge array of cheeses and other gourmet delights for sale.
-Snacks and light meals are available, with a menu that includes cheese boards (naturally), high tea, cheese fondue and a kids' board with a roll, cheese, Vegemite, fruit and a gingerbread man - cute!
-Raised outdoor dining overlooking the main street is perfect for the kids.
+Snacks and meals are available, with a menu that includes cheese boards (naturally), cheese fondue, gourmet cheese toasties, pizzas and good options for kids.

 Woodside Cheese Wrights, Woodside

-Woodside Cheese Wrights, Woodside - Located in the Heritage Park complex next to Melba's Chocolate factory, Woodside Cheese Wrights produces handmade artisan cheeses.
+Located in the Heritage Park complex next to Melba's Chocolate factory, Woodside Cheese Wrights in Woodside produces handmade artisan cheeses.
 Enjoy cheese and produce tastings and browse through the gallery featuring exclusive giftware and the work of local artists.
 While not all the cheeses in this sophisticated and extensive range will appeal to kids, it's a great way to introduce the concept of seasonality in cheesemaking and different ways the cheeses are finished - from rolling in ash to wrapping in vine leaves or dressing with edible flowers.

 Chocolate & Sweet Treats